Limit Theorems for Factor Models: INTRODUCTION

 When the second step uses an OLS or IV estimator, the CLT must adapt to averages of \textit{quadratic forms}, as both the second-step-dependent variable and the second stage regressor/instrument contain first-stage estimation noise.
-Our CLT has a linear and a quadratic parts.
-We also note that a need for a CLT for quadratic forms in factor model sometimes arises also for the first-step estimators (e.g., Pesaran \& Yamagata 2018) or in higher order asymptotic derivations (e.g., Bai \& Ng 2010).
+Our CLT has a linear and a quadratic part.
+We also note that a need for a CLT for quadratic forms in factor models sometimes arises for the first-step estimators (e.g., Pesaran \& Yamagata 2018) or in higher order asymptotic derivations (e.g., Bai \& Ng 2010).

 There is a growing literature that establishes different CLTs while acknowledging the importance of cross-sectional dependence in the data, which stems from spatial relations and/or from the presence of common factors.
-Kuersteiner \& Prucha (2013) establish a CLT for linear sums in a panel data context with growing cross-sectional dimension $N$ and fixed time-series dimension $T$ allowing for cross-sectional dependence, and Kuersteiner \& Prucha (2018) extend these results to quadratic forms as well.
-Both papers impose conditional moment restrictions, which allows the authors to construct a martingale-difference sequence in the cross-sectional direction.
+Kuersteiner \& Prucha (2013) establish a CLT for linear sums in a panel data context with growing cross-sectional dimension $N$ and fixed time-series dimension $T$ allowing for cross-sectional dependence, and Kuersteiner \& Prucha (2020) extend these results to quadratic forms as well.
+Both papers impose conditional moment restrictions, which allows the authors to construct a martingale difference sequence in the cross-sectional direction.
 The main conditional moment restrictions imply a correct specification of an underlying model, which need not be required by our CLT.
 However, the mentioned papers allow more flexibility in modeling the time dependence, and do not require large $T$.
 Another CLT that requires both large $N$ and large $T$ is established in Hahn et al. (2020) for linear terms only.